Meat Classes

 Sliced smoked jowl.

-Looking at meat class III that contains a lot of sinews one can develop the feeling that it is a poor kind of a scrap.
-After all who wants to chew meat with sinews.
-The truth is that this is a very important meat class as it contains a lot of collagen which is necessary for creating gelatin and binding meats together when making head cheeses or liver sausages.
-It also binds water very well making products juicier.
+Looking at meat class III, which contains a lot of sinews, one can feel that it is a poor scrap.
+After all, who wants to chew meat with sinews?
+The truth is that this is an important meat class as it contains a lot of collagen, which is necessary for creating gelatin and binding meats together when making head cheeses or liver sausages.
+It also binds water very well, making products juicier.

-Knowing meat classes will also help you immensely when shopping for better deals at large supermarkets.
-You will see what quality meat you will be buying, regardless what’s on the label.
-Next time when trimming pork chops, loins or hams for roasting, save all those little meat pieces and put them into a freezer.
+Knowing meat classes will help you immensely when shopping for better supermarket deals.
+You will see what quality meat you buy regardless of what’s on the label.
+Next time, when trimming pork chops, loins, or hams for roasting, save all those little meat pieces and put them into a freezer.
 You can use them to make sausages at a later date.
 Or when making sausages from pork butt, save the skin and fat for later use in a head cheese or liver sausage.
-When carving ham or butt you will get all meat classes, of course in different proportions.
-Picnic which is mainly class III, will also provide class II or even a piece of meat class I. It is a good substitute for pork head meat.
-You have to use your own judgement, for example trimmed pork loin is a very lean cut of meat and definitely class I. It is also expensive and most of us would not use it for making a sausage.
+When carving ham or butt, you will get all meat classes, of course, in different proportions.
+The picnic (pig's front shoulder), mainly for class III, will also provide class II or a piece of meat for class I. It is a good substitute for pork head meat.
+You have to use your judgment; for example, trimmed pork loin is a very lean cut of meat and class I. It is also expensive, and most of us would not use it to make sausage.

 Pork Fat

-There are different types of fat and they will all be used but for a different purpose.
-There are hard, medium and soft fats and they have a different texture and different melting point.
-There is a: bacon fat, back fat, dewlap fat, jowl fat, kidney and casings fat and so on.
+There are different types of fat, and they will all be used but for different purposes.
+Hard, medium, and soft fats have different textures and melting points.
+There is bacon fat, back fat, dewlap fat, jowl fat, kidney and casings fat, and so on.
 Some head cheese and emulsified sausage recipes call for jowl fat that may be hard to obtain.
-From the photos it looks like bacon may be a good replacement but it is not.
-Bacon is a soft belly fat and dewlap/jowl is a hard fat.
-Fatter cuts from a pork butt are a much better choice that contain hard fat and meat (class IIB).
+The photos show that the belly may be a good replacement, but it is not.
+Bacon is a soft belly fat, and dewlap/jowl is a hard fat.
+Fatter cuts from a pork butt are a much better choice that contains hard fat and meat (class IIB).

 Beef Meat Classes

-There are seven USDA Beef Grades: Prime, Choice, Select, Standard, Commercial and Utility, Non-graded beef and Natural beef.
-In addition there thirteen major steak names and a number of beef roasts.
-From a sausage making point of view all that is needed is the table that follows below:
+There are seven USDA Beef Grades: Prime, Choice, Select, Standard, Commercial and Utility, Non-graded beef, and Natural beef.
+In addition, there are thirteen major steak names and several beef roasts.
+From a sausage-making point of view, all that is needed is the table that follows below:

 Beef Class I